Washington Payday Frequency Laws 2022

 Like Washington, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-Washington employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+Washington employers are required to pay most hourly employees via a regular payday, scheduled at minimum monthly.

 Exemptions from Payday Laws